 As I read more information and tried to come up with “what’s killing the coral” I’m trying to understand the tie to oxybenzone and other chemicals.
 The bleaching of the coral, found back in 1970 had NOTHING to do with oxybenzone, nor did the global even in 1998, the second global even in 2010 or third in 2015, it was the increase in water temperature and everything else (pollution, development…).

 If you care about the planet, you will do what you can to save it and every little bit helps.
 If you care about people, you do what you can do to help.
-We at Bu Brands do our best to protect both.
+We at Bu Brands try to do our best to protect both.

 So that you can decide for your self, since it’s hard to cut through the information on the web, See attached article/sites of the two studies focusing on Oxybenzone as the culprit.
 Other articles/sites questioning the study and Hawaii’s ban, including one from Smithsonian.com.
 Quoting Cinzia Corinaldesi, a marine ecology researcher, who has studied the impact of sunscreens on coral reefs since 2003.”The problem is that unfortunately, oxybenzone is not the only harmful ingredient of sunscreens.”
 Other UV filters, including zinc oxide, are proving to have an impact on coral bleaching—and the ban does nothing to prevent these.”

 Read more: https://www.smithsonianmag.com/science/scientists-are-unraveling-new-dangers-sunscreen-coral-reefs-180969627/#jixyzDa30kIppuOA.99